 Some students are still reporting good results from the Facebook ads training in 2019 and 2020:

 But looking through the private community I more often saw students asking for the Facebook ads training to be updated:

 A big update for the course is planned for 2020, so the Facebook ads training should get a refresh then.

 Keep in mind though that you’ll only need the Facebook ads training if you’re planning to run FB ads for your own clients, or if your business is already pretty advanced and you’re looking to move beyond organic client acquisition methods.

-If that describes you, go through the ads training with the expectation that you’ll have to figure a few things out for yourself, or ask for help in the Facebook group if you get stuck…
+If that describes you, go through the ads training with the expectation that you’ll have to figure a few things out for yourself, or ask for help in the community if you get stuck…

 Here are some other minor issues with Consulting Accelerator worth mentioning.

 I found this mainly to be the case in Weeks 1 and 2, though that might be because those were the parts of the training that resonated with me the least.